 Doctor Gumbo Food History Tour

-I highly recommend booking a food history tour with Doctor Gumbo at the beginning of your stay.
-It will introduce (or reintroduce) some popular New Orleans foods and give you a deeper appreciation for what you’ll eat during a New Orleans vacation.
+I highly recommend booking a food history tour with Doctor Gumbo at the beginning of your New Orleans weekend getaway.
+It will introduce (or reintroduce) some popular New Orleans foods to you and give you a deeper appreciation for what you’ll eat during a New Orleans vacation.
 Plus, it’s super fun.

 Where to Eat in New Orleans